Here are 9 methods to beat the heat

-I know that we like to position ourself as sunny Malaysia, but seriously, this is RIDICULOUS.
+I know that we like to position ourselves as sunny Malaysia, but seriously, this is RIDICULOUS.
 The weather has been so incredibly hot recently!
-It's driving me insane.
+It’s driving me insane.

 I find myself spending most of my time holed up in an aircon room and if I must step out of the office or home, I will only head to a place that has (drum rolls please…) aircon!

 I know that sitting in aircon 24/7 is bad for both me and the environment.
 Plus it means less savings for the kids college fund!
 So, I’ve gone on a witch-hunt to source for tips on how to combat this sweltering heat, save a couple of hundreds and help the environment in my own little way.

 Here are nine ways to beat the heat:

 The easiest and smartest thing to do is to dress for the heat.
 Besides avoiding your long sleeve shirts and skinny jeans, be sure to avoid dark coloured clothes too.
 Light colours such as whites, pastels and khakis help to reflect sunlight so you don’t walk around baking all day.